awsdocs/aws-cost-management-user-guide/doc_source/billing-what-is.md

 + The rates change daily\.
 The rate applied to your invoice is the current rate when your invoice is created\.
 You can check the current rate on the Billing and Cost Management console\.
 + You can switch back to USD\.
 + Currency conversion is provided by Amazon Services LLC\.

-**AWS Cost and Usage reports**
-You can choose to have AWS publish billing reports to an Amazon Simple Storage Service \(Amazon S3\) bucket that you own\.
-You can receive reports that break down your costs by the hour or month, by product or product resource, or by tags that you define yourself\.
-AWS updates the report in your bucket once a day in comma\-separated value \(CSV\) format\.
-You can view the reports using spreadsheet software such as Microsoft Excel or Apache OpenOffice Calc, or access them from an application using the Amazon S3 API\.
-If you use the consolidated billing feature in AWS Organizations, the Amazon S3 bucket that you designate to receive the billing reports must be owned by the master account in your organization\.
-You can't receive billing reports in a bucket that is owned by a member account\.
-If you use consolidated billing, you can also have your costs broken down by member account\.
-For more information about each of these reports and how to configure them, see [Understanding Your Usage with Billing Reports](billing-reports.md)\.

 ## Are You a First\-Time Billing User?<a name="billingresources"></a>